switchablenorms/DeepFashion2/README.md

 If you use the DeepFashion2 dataset in your work, please cite it as:
 ```
 @article{DeepFashion2,
-  author = {Yuying Ge and Ruimao Zhang and Xiaogang Wang and Xiaoou Tang and Ping Luo},
+  author = {Yuying Ge and Ruimao Zhang and Lingyun Wu and Xiaogang Wang and Xiaoou Tang and Ping Luo},
-  title={A Versatile Benchmark for Detection, Pose Estimation, Segmentation and Re-Identification of Clothing Image},
+  title={A Versatile Benchmark for Detection, Pose Estimation, Segmentation and Re-Identification of Clothing Images},
 }
 ```
 Please note that the article is in submission at present.